-Besides the centralised form, there is also the federated base registry model.
+Besides the centralised form, there is also the federated governance model.
 In most cases, it consists of a registry, where the responsibility is distributed among different entities.
 A federated organisation requires the necessary collaboration of different "leaders" during the design and the implementation processes of data governance across the integrated public service.
-Ad-hoc structures are required to ensure coordination across entities and alignment with the defined management plan.
+Ad hoc structures are required to ensure coordination across entities and alignment with the defined management plan.
+The federated governance model can be implemented by establishing one governance body that positions itself as an organisation which other institutions and citizens can reach out to when interested in either exposing their data or expressing their needs for establishing certain standards or data source interconnections.
 Adoption of data management practices triggers the need for new resources to cover data-related roles, identified in the data management plan.
 The Data Steward is essential in this context since his/her role is to focus on the definition and surveillance of policies and rules for the use of information.
 The Data Stewards may be differentiated by their place within an organisation, the focus of their work or both.
 Thus, there are different variations of this role, such as: